jalduaatwit/comp3480-labs/Lab 8/README.md

 ## Development Notes

 - **Email sending**: Configured for real sending, will likely be rejected by spam filters (expected behavior)
+- **Successful Email Delivery on Local Network**: While most external email servers will reject messages sent from a development Postfix instance, we were able to successfully deliver emails by configuring the recipient address to use `mail.local` and running the system on the local WIT network.
+The WIT campus network recognizes and accepts mail sent to `mail.local` addresses, allowing internal delivery to WIT email accounts.
+This setup bypasses typical spam filter rejections encountered when sending to external domains, making it possible to test real email delivery in a controlled environment.
 - Services are configured for development, not production use
 - All credentials are default/test values
 - Persistent volumes maintain data between container restarts